twilkes149/missionApp/app/missionApp/readme.md

 # Intro
 This app will display family trees for missionaries.

+# Internal Storage
+This is a list of things that are storaged in the permanent storage on the phone
+- email
+- password
+- familyKey //the current family group the user is viewing
+- rootPerson // the current person the user is viewing the map as

 # Pages
 ## Login
 This is a normal login page